10 Best Hikes from Banff Town (No Car Required)

 Fenland Trail Map

-A recent App of the Year winner, AllTrails is also one of the best apps for visiting Banff!
-Enjoy map downloads and many more premium features with a 7-day free trial of AllTrails+!
+A recent App of the Year winner, AllTrails is also one of our most recommended apps for visiting Banff.
+Enjoy map downloads and many more premium features with a 7-day free trial of AllTrails Plus!

 2. Bow River Trail to Bow Falls

-The Bow Falls are not the highest, or most beautiful waterfalls in Banff National Park, but they are wide and powerful, making it a worthy destination at the end of your easy Banff townsite hike.
+The Bow Falls are not the highest, or most beautiful waterfalls in Banff National Park, but they are wide and powerful, making it a worthy destination at the end of your easy Banff Town hike.
 Plus, the Bow Falls are right below the famous Banff Springs Hotel, so you can easily combine your visit to Bow Falls with the Fairmont hotel.

 Bow River Trail Stats